Simple Homogeneous Structures and Indiscernible Sequence Invariants: and in stable and simple theories

 \begin{proof} Choose distinct $a_1, a_2, a_3,\ldots a_r = A_{<r+1}$ realizing $p$ and such that $R(a_1, a_2, a_3, \ldots a_r)$.
 Let $p_i = \tp(a_i/A_{<i})$.
 Each $p_i$ for $i < r$ does not fork over the empty set because $\aut(M)$ acts $i$-transitively on $p(M)$ guaranteeing each $p_i$ is the unique non-forking extension of $p$ to its domain; the only forking extensions over $A_{<i}$ are realized in $A_{<i}$.
 The type $p_r$ forks over $\emptyset$ because there are infinitely many distinct choices of $a_{r }^j$ giving different curves.
 Any pair of the curves $\ell_j = \langle a_1, a_2 \dots a_{r-1}, a^j_r \rangle$ intersect only in $a_1, a_2 \dots a_{r-1}$ since any further point of intersection would make the curves identical.
 But then the formula $R(a_1,a_2,\dots a_{r-1},x)$ forks over $\emptyset$ and $\nmdeg(p) = r-1$. \end{proof}

 \begin{remark} We compare our construction with similar construction of Evans \cite{Evansblock} who wrote:

-\begin{quote} By a $t-(v, k,\lambda)$ design we mean a set P of points, of cardinality v, together with a set $\BB$ of blocks each of which is a k-subset of P, and which has the property that any set of t points is a subset of exactly $\lambda$ blocks.
-An automorphism of the design (P, B) is simply a permutation of P which preserves $\BB$.
-It is well known \cite{Evansblock} that if G is a group of automorphisms of the design (P, B) and $t \geq 2$ and $v, k, \lambda$ are finite, then the number of G-orbits on P is no greater than the number of G-orbits on $\BB$: this is commonly referred to as `Block’s Lemma'. \end{quote} \end{remark}
+\begin{quote} By a $t-(v, k,\lambda)$ design we mean a set $P$ of points, of cardinality v, together with a set $\BB$ of blocks each of which is a k-subset of $P$, and which has the property that any set of $t$ points is a subset of exactly $\lambda$ blocks.
+An automorphism of the design $(P, \BB)$ is simply a permutation of $P$ which preserves $\BB$.
+It is well known that if G is a group of automorphisms of the design $(P, \BB)$ and $t \geq 2$ and $v, k, \lambda$ are finite, then the number of $G$-orbits on $P$ is no greater than the number of $G$-orbits on $\BB$: this is commonly referred to as `Block’s Lemma'. \end{quote} \end{remark}

-\cite{Evansblock} proves `For all ‘reasonable’ finite t, k and s we construct a $t-(\aleph_0, k, 1)$ design and a group of automorphisms which is transitive on blocks and has s orbits on points.'
+\cite{Evansblock} proves `For all ‘reasonable’ finite $t$, $k$ and $s$ we construct a $t-(\aleph_0, k, 1)$ design and a group of automorphisms which is transitive on blocks and has s orbits on points.'
 We can rephrase our current result in this language as:

 \begin{cor}

 Each model of cardinality $\kappa$ is an $r-(\kappa,\kappa,1)$ design and the restriction to strongly minimal subset $P$, is an $r-(\kappa,k,1)$ design.
 There are two orbits on points: $P$ and $\neg P$, the action is transitive on blocks. \end{cor}